FRRouting/frr/doc/user/bfd.rst

    a key-string.
 Those values are used in BFD packets.
 Clear text and hmac-sha1 algorithm is currently supported.

+.. clicmd:: authentication algorithm meticulous

+   Configure peer or profile to use meticulous mode when the key-chain is configured with a hmac-sha1 crypto algorithm.

 BFD Peer Specific Commands
 --------------------------